-The Medical Benefits Chart on the following pages lists the services Blue Cross Group Medicare Advantage (HMO) covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services Blue Cross Group Medicare Advantage (HMO) covers and what you pay out of pocket for each service.
 Part D prescription drug coverage is in Chapter 5.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
-Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network provider.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - You receive your care from a network provider.
 In most cases, care you receive from an out-of-network provider will not be covered.
 Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-of-network provider. - You have a primary care provider (a PCP) who is providing and overseeing your care.
 In most situations, your PCP must give you approval in advance before you can see other providers in the plan's network.
 This is called giving you a "referral."
 Chapter 3 provides more information about getting a referral and the situations when you do not need a referral. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from us.
-Covered services that need approval in advance are marked in the Medical Benefits Chart in bold.
+Covered services that need approval in advance are marked in the Medical Benefits Chart in bold. - If your coordinated care plan provides approval of a prior authorization request for a course of treatment, the approval must be valid for as long as medically reasonable and necessary to avoid disruptions in care in accordance with applicable coverage criteria, your medical history, and the treating provider's recommendation.